andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/getting-started-with-nspersistentcloudkitcontainer.md

 ![BlogIdea Data Model](data-model.png)

-No relationships or extra configuration options... just one Entity to keep it simple for reference.
+No relationships or extra configuration options... just one Entity to keep it a basic reference-able project.

 The `BlogIdea` NSManagedObject subclass is implemented like this: